opf/openproject/docs/user-guide/notifications/README.md

 ## Mark in-app notifications as read

-To mark in-app notifications as read, there are several options in the notification center:
+To mark in-app notifications as read, there are several options in the Notification center:

 - To mark a notification as read, click on the envelope icon on the right side of the message line.
 Please note that if there are several updates to one work package, the blue bubble displays the total number of updates.
 The **Mark as read** icon next to a work package will mark all updates of a work package as read.

 ![mark-as-read](mark-as-read.png)

-- You can also use the **Mark as Read** button at the bottom of the split-screen view of a work package in the notification center to mark a single message as read.
+- You can also use the **Mark as Read** button at the bottom of the split-screen view of a work package in the Notification center to mark a single message as read.

    ![notifications-bottom-bar](notifications-bottom-bar-4292960.png)